GRIP2 v1.3.2 MAPPING (for Traktor Pro and Akai Apc40 Mk2) & GRIPZ 3+7 ENERGY MIXING METHOD ©

 ------------------------------------------

-- Be able to create a desired energy by playing, triggering, drumming and mixing parts based on their energetic character.
+- Be able to create a desired energy by playing, triggering, drumming and mixing or layering parts based on their energetic character.

-After the past years of creating the mapping, experimenting and playing gigs with this setup and method, I can say it gives me a lot of performance possibilities and freedom to create a certain energy with musical elements.
+After the past years of creating the mapping, experimenting and playing gigs with this setup and method, I can say it gives me a lot of performance possibilities and freedom to create a certain energy with different musical elements, it gives grip to perform.

 GRIP2 MAPPING V1.3.2 summary